 He married Grace Robertson on the 22nd of December, 1915 in Ingersoll.
 Mrs. McDiarmid was born on the 29th of March, 1885, the daughter of Rev. John Robertson and the former Annie Edwards.
 Her father was a Baptist minister and she had a younger brother named Thomas.

 Dr. McDiarmid died at Victoria Hospital in London on the 30th of November 1941.
-He is listed on a tombstone with his father and mother at Greenwood Cemetery in Ridgetown.
+He was buried at Greenwood Cemetery in Ridgetown near his parents.

 *Dr. Curtis Richard Newton also appears on the Chatham-Kent Physician Tribute website.